cedricgilon/iridia-af/README.md

 Records last from 19 hours up to 95 hours, divided into 24-hour files.
 In total, it represents 24 million seconds of annotated Holter monitoring, sampled at 200 Hz.
 This dataset aims at expanding the available options for researchers and offers a valuable resource for advancing ML and DL use in the field of cardiac arrhythmia diagnosis.

+## Data

+The data is available on Zenodo: https://zenodo.org/records/8405941.